Whatsapp Icon

 • Sweating: Even without physical exertion or high temperatures, excessive sweating can occur.

-• Feeling Weak or Fatigued: Sudden onset of weakness or fatigue is a clear indicator that something may be off.
+• Feeling Weak or Fatigued: A sudden onset of weakness or fatigue is a clear indicator that something may be off.

 • Dizziness or Lightheadedness: Feeling faint or dizzy can be a sign of not just hypoglycemia but several other conditions, which makes it important to monitor.